Chapter I: Monarchy

-Chapter I: Monarchy is the first studio album by Swiss/German symphonic metal band Ad Infinitum, released by Napalm Records on 3 April 2020.
+Chapter I: Monarchy is the first studio album by the Swiss symphonic metal band Ad Infinitum, released by Napalm Records on 3 April 2020.

 Reception

 The album received mostly positive reviews.
 Tuonela magazine described the album as "a solid debut album from a talented group of musicians that presents a new facet of the symphonic metal formula.
 It is sleek and melodic, grandiose and mesmerizing, with a polished production that allows everything to shine and have a well-balanced sound to it."